izzy224/DevelopmentAidLinks/README.md

 Also, the language detector(based on trigrams) wasn't made by me (check the author in the code commentary UI - LanguageDetector), because I didn't want to use
 Google Translate API.

+Looking back to it, AngleSharp would have been a better solution than HtmlAgilityPack, because of the ability to create asynchronous awaits until the scripts are executed, rather than awaiting a manual delay.